jnozzi/cocoadev.com/markdown/SendingAppleEventsToSystemProfiler.md

 end tell

-What I am not sure of is how to go through a Cocoa script to call the General/AppleScript command.
+What I am not sure of is how to go through a Cocoa script to call the AppleScript command.

 ----